-In order to translate our findings into clinical use, we constructed a nomogram by integrating these independent prognostic variables including ICPI, age, and staging in the training cohort (figure 4), The usage of the nomogram can be referred to the suggestions of Vassiliki L et al[39] .
-Briefly, the nomogram could be interpreted by summing up the points assigned to each variable, and a vertical line drawn from the total points row to obtain the proportion of 2 year and 4 year OS.
-The C-index of the nomogram for predicting the OS was 0.671 (=0.029, p<0.0001) in the training set.
+In order to translate our findings into clinical use, we constructed a nomogram by integrating these independent prognostic variables including ICPI, age, and staging in the training cohort (figure 4), The usage of the nomogram can be referred to the suggestions of Vassiliki L et al.[39] .
+Briefly, the nomogram could be interpreted by summing up the points assigned to each variable, and a vertical line should be drawn from the total points row to obtain the proportion of 2- year and 4- year OS.
+The C-index of the nomogram for predicting the OS was 0.671 (standard deviation=0.029, p<0.0001) in the training set.
 Internal validation (1,000 bootstrap resamples) of the nomogram suggested that corrected C-index was 0.668 for the OS.
 In the test set (external validation cohort), both original C-index and corrected C-index (1,000 bootstrap resamples) were 0.660.
 External calibration plots for the probability of 2- and 4-year OS also showed good agreement between nomograms’ prediction and observed outcomes in the test set (figure 5).

 Clinical relevance of the ICPI related nomogram